The History of South Tulsa Baptist Church

 One of Larry Wileman’s first recommendations to the church was that the ongoing church building program be named “Building in Faith.”
 This appropriate theme guided the church to the conclusion of the financial goals in July 1984.
 The construction contract was awarded at that time.

 John Parker was called as Minister of Education in 1987.
 The church ministry grew over the following 15 years and today includes Philip Stephens, who answered the call in 1990 to become Minister of Music.
-Russell Slack came to STBC in 1991 as Minister to Families with Youth.
-Later Russell served as the Minister of Administration and Media.
 Connie Faurot, Minister to Families with Children, came to STBC in 1994.

 In 1999, the fellowship launched “Mission Possible.”
 The goal of the campaign was to retire more than $1 million in outstanding debt on the church property and facilities.
 That campaign was a success and the church became debt free within a year.

 Larry Wileman resigned in April 2000.
 Dr. Mack Roark served as interim until Dr. Lonnie Latham became pastor in January 2002.
-Danny Stockstill became the Minister to Families with Youth in 2002.
-Alyson Walker came to serve as Minister to Families with Preschool Children in 2005.
+Lonnie resigned in January 2006.

 Dr. Ted Kersh was called as senior pastor in November of 2006.
 In 2007, Dave Bender became the Minister of Administration and Media and Brian Baldwin came to STBC as Minister to Families with Youth.

 In 2007, ground was broken for the new Worship Center, Music Suite and Office Suite with actual construction starting in February 2008.
 Over $1,000,000.00 was given on the first Sunday of July 2007 to begin the actual building process.